abifdhllh/flip-test/readme.md

-# Flip ID Transaction Page Clone
+# Flip ID Transaction Page

 How to run this repository: